 Roman Theatre In Amman – A Brief History

-Originally built to accommodate around 5,000 spectators, the Roman Theatre in Amman is still used to this day for hosing certain cultural events.
+Originally built to accommodate around 5,000 spectators, the Roman Theatre in Amman is still used to this day for hosting certain cultural events.
 As with many historical places of interest in Jordan, the Jordanian authorities have excelled in maintaining the theatre.

 The Roman Theatre in Amman is also home to the fascinating Amman Folklore Museum and the Amman Museum of Popular Traditions.
 Both museums are located in a series of rooms behind the two ground level entrances, with one museum being directly across from the other.